Skoolzon3/MyLiDAR/README.md

   ```bash
   pip install laspy scipy gdal matplotlib reportlab scikit-learn
   ``` -->

+### Availability
+We recommend using the latest stable version of QGIS to take full advantage of its functionality.
+Not compatible with versions prior to QGIS 3.18.

 ### Credits
 Plugin developed in collaboration with the Media Engineering Group (GIM) of the Polytechnic School of Cáceres.